US Debit vs. Visa Debit

 US Debit versus Visa Debit Costs

 Interchange fees are charged for each electronic payment transaction.
-There is a big difference in the interchange fees paid by grocery stores and car dealerships.
+There is a big difference in the interchange fees that grocery stores and car dealerships pay.
 Five hundred debit card purchases at $100 apiece add up to $5,000 in monthly sales for a little supermarket.
 Every one of these clients uses a credit card issued by a bank that is not subject to the interchange fee cap.
-In this case, the interchange costs would amount to $270 if handled as Visa Debit transactions, at an average price of 54 cents per transaction.
+In this case, the interchange costs would amount to $270 if handled as Visa Debit transactions, averaging 54 cents per transaction.
 The interchange costs would amount to $125 if taken as US Debit transactions, at the expense of 25 cents for each transaction on average.
 That amounts to $145 more monthly or $1,740 more yearly.
 Furthermore, you may be able to save some cash.

 Some debit card transactions are “covered” by the debit card issuer’s interchange fee waiver program, while others are “exempt” from the program due to the debit card issuer’s small size.
 The Durbin Amendment caps the interchange fees that small issuing banks (those with assets of less than $10 billion) can charge at a specified percentage of the transaction’s total.
 The maximum amount charged for a covered transaction is 21 cents plus 0.05% of the total amount to avoid fraud.